NimaAB/Farm-Product-Store/README.md

 - [x] update searching/filter methods.
 - [x] adding improvment and simplicity to the code.
 - [x] gui changes
+- [x] Example data.
-- [ ] Example data.
+- [ ] Editable ComboBoxes

 This project is a simple regitration application.
-Which is developed by a group of students at Oslo Metropolitant Univercity at Oslo for the spring semester 2020.
+Which is developed by a group of students at Oslo Metropolitant Univercity at Oslo for the spring semester 2021.

 ## Login info: